caplin/StyleGuide/readme.md

 * between function name and opening bracket when invoking a function
 * between unary operators (`++`, `--`) and the variable they are operating on
+* before colons in object literals
+* to align attribute values or assignment operators when declaring multiple variables

 Trailing white space characters must be removed.
 No tabs on empty lines, no spaces at end of lines, etc.